kajott/adventofcode/2016/11/README.md

 ## Solution Notes

 It's pretty obvious that the task of the puzzle is to implement a breadth-first search on the tree of possible moves; the complicated part is how to make it fast enough to be bearable.
-The bare minimum is recognition of already visited states to avoid cycles; other users have found additional constraints and symmetries which I didn't exploit.
+The bare minimum is recognition of already visited states to avoid cycles.
+With that, the Python solution runs in a barely acceptable timeframe for part 1, but part 2 with its 256-fold increase in problem size becomes unfeasible.
+So I turned to C, shoved the whole state into 32-bit words, used a full bitmap for tracking visited states, and arrived at a barely acceptable runtime for part 2.

-The Python solution already runs slow enough for part 1, but for part 2, which cranks up the problem size from 2^22 to 2^30, it's really not feasible.
-Instead, I wrote a (non-golf) C version that solves part 1 in a blink of an eye and takes a reasonable amount of time for part 2.
-This version stores the whole state in a single integer and uses a full bitmap to track all visited states.
+But there's more.
+Reading the discussions at Reddit, I noticed that I missed another very important optimization: The order of the elements doesn't matter.
+In the example, the names of hydrogen and lithium could be swapped at any point without changing the outcome.
+As a result, if a state has been visited, the states with all permutations of element names also count as visited.
+In my solution, I implemented this by bringing every new state into a canonical order by sorting the generator-chip pairs by floor numbers.
+With that, the Python code for part 2 comfortably outperforms the C code (which doesn't use canonicalization).

-* Part 1, Python: 641 bytes, ~15 s
+* Part 1, Python (without canonicalization): 640 bytes, ~15 s
-* Part 2, Python: ~45 min (estimated)
+* Part 1, C (non-golf, without canonicalization): ~300 ms
-* Part 1, C (non-golf): ~300 ms
+* Part 2, C (non-golf, without canonicalization): ~25 s
-* Part 2, C (non-golf): ~25 s
+* Part 2, Python (with canonicalization): 701 bytes, ~6 s